kranti-up/clemcore/clemgame/README.md

  clemgame
 |
 +--- __init__.py
-|       --> change to load only specified games/one game at a time as specified in bash script
+|       --> changed to load only specified games/one game at a time as specified in bash script
 +--- benchmark.py
 |       list_games() # replaced by pointer to game_registry
 +--- clemgame.py